NI

 Gallo Pinto

 The national dish of Nicaragua, consisting of red beans and rice cooked together with onions and garlic.
-A staple breakfast food that's often served throughout the day.
+A staple breakfast food served throughout the day.
+On Caribbean coast prepared with coconut oil for extra creaminess.
+Name translates to 'painted rooster'.

 Nacatamales